The Rise Of Sextortion [Statistics & Facts]

 While sextortion scams typically involve the predator wanting more explicit images out of the victim, some cases involve financial losses.

-The monetary loss for each reported case is also available in the IC3 database, making it so that we could calculate the reported losses to sextortion for each year since 2000.
+The monetary loss for each reported case is also available in the IC3 database to calculate the reported losses to sextortion for each year since 2000.

 • The total financial losses to sextortion was $13.8 million annually.